virelay/virelay/docs/source/index.rst

     :alt: Screenshot of the ViRelAy UI
     :align: center

-    Figure1: A screenshot of the ViRelAy user interface.
+    Figure 1: A screenshot of the ViRelAy user interface.

 Contents
 --------